mlundine/tensorflow_app/README.md

 To start the app, go to C:/tensorflow_app/gui and double click on TensorflowApplication.exe

-After a few seconds, the GUI will appear:
+After a few seconds (or even a minute, give it some time, it has a lot of stuff to unpack and your antivirus might be checking it), the GUI will appear:

 To make a new project, leave this button as is, and hit go.
 This will bring up a dialog box where you can give your project a name.
 This is a folder name so only use numbers, letters, and underscores.
 No spaces or emojis.

 Once you have a good name, hit OK.
 You should see at the top of the window Project Name: ______.

+For Faster R-CNN, leave the changeable button on this.
+For Mask R-CNN, change it to Mask R-CNN.

 **II.
 Annotating**

 If you have all of the photos you want to annotate as .jpgs, you are ready to start annotating.
 If you are using geotiffs with a single band (like digital elevation models), hit Convert Geotiffs to JPEGs (single band).
 This will open a dialog box which you can use to navigate to the folder containing all of your geotiffs.
-If your geotiffs are RGB, then use Convert Geotiffs to JPEGs.
+If your geotiffs are RGB, then use Convert Geotiffs to JPEGs (RGB).
 The new images will save in the folder C:\tensorflow1\models\research\object\_detection\implementation\jpegs.
 It will also convert your images to numpy arrays and save these to the folder C:\tensorflow1\models\research\object\_detection\implementation\numpy\_arrays.

 Next, we need to randomize which images go into training (80% of images) and testing (20% of images).
 Click Set up training and testing data, and navigate to the folder containing all of your jpegs (if you used either of the previous buttons, the folder is C:\tensorflow_app\gui\YourProject\implementation\jpegs.